-LT-PCS is to be provided strictly in accordance with the provisions of the approved POC.
-All providers and/or contractors are obligated to immediately report any changes to LDH that could affect the recipient's eligibility.
+Long Term - Personal Care Services (LT-PCS) are to be provided strictly in accordance with the provisions of the approved plan of care (POC).
+All providers and/or contractors are obligated to immediately report any changes to LDH that could affect the beneficiary's eligibility.